 Perhaps a lot of folks who might be interested in praying in Latin are also the sort of folks who go for the Extraordinary Form, so if they're going to pray the Divine Office they would do so not from the Liturgy of the Hours but from the Breviarium Romanum.
 In fact, some nice new editions of the old BR have appeared recently.
 Priests, of course, can fulfill their obligation to pray the Divine Office either way, but only one way or the other.
 No mixing and matching, sorry. (cf. Universae ecclesiae 32)

 And also perhaps all printed breviaries have suffered somewhat from the rise of smartphones and tablets.
-Certainly Paolo Padrini has done a great service to the Church with iBreviary (See widget down a bit on the sidebar).
+Certainly Paolo Padrini has done a great service to the Church with iBreviary.
 The Italian Bishops' Conference has put out a Liturgy of the Hours app which is really quite elegant and very functional.
 (Search for CEI Liturgia delle ore in your app store.)
 They were fairly quick to address issues in later releases, like the attachment of Evening Prayer I and Night Prayer following on days with vigils to the day proper.
 But none of these apps are yet at the point of fully accommodating someone who lives in multiple layers of particular calendar, someone like myself for example--living in the proper Franciscan and Capuchin calendars, plus the proper calendar of the diocese of Rome.
-Of course very diocese has a particular calendar, but most are thinner than this diocese where obedience finds me at this point in my journey!
+Of course every diocese has a particular calendar, but most are thinner than this one in which so many of our former local bishops have been canonized!